ejimba/dhis2-docker/README.md

 # DHIS2 Docker Project

 This project sets up a DHIS2 instance with a Postgres database using Docker.
+If you require SSL certificates, please use [this version](https://github.com/ejimba/dhis2-docker-letsencrypt)

 ## Project Structure